Fatboy Slim: Personal life

 Cook's first marriage, to a nurse, ended in the early 1990s.
 Cook met the BBC presenter Zoe Ball in Ibiza in 1998.
 They married in 1999 and had their first child in 2000.
 Their relationship attracted extensive tabloid attention, and Cook said he was a victim of the News International phone hacking scandal.
 The Independent described Cook and Ball as "the It Couple (or, one of them) of Cool Britannia".
 They separated in 2003, but reconciled and had a second child in 2010.
 As of 2004, they lived on Western Esplanade in Hove.
-On 24 September, 2016, Cook and Ball announced their separation after 18 years.
-Their son Woody is also a DJ.
+In September 2016, Cook and Ball announced their separation after 18 years.
+They divorced in 2020 and remained friends.

-For several years, Cook used drugs including cocaine, ecstasy and ketamine, and performed while intoxicated.
+For several years, Cook used drugs including cocaine, ecstasy and ketamine and performed while intoxicated.
 After he became a father, he worried that his drug use affected his relationships.
-On 4 March 2009, Cook checked into a rehabilitation centre in Bournemouth for alcoholism.
-His performance at Snowbombing, a week-long winter sports and music festival held in the Austrian ski resort of Mayrhofen, was cancelled, with the slot filled by 2ManyDJs.
-Cook left the clinic at the end of March.
-As of March 2022, he had been sober for 13 years.
+After Ball threatened to leave him if he did not stop drinking, on 4 March 2009, Cook checked into a rehabilitation clinic for alcoholism.
+As of June 2026, he had been sober for almost 15 years.
 Cook said performing sober gave him stage fright for the first time.

 In 2002, Cook changed his name by deed poll to Norman Quentin Cook.
 In the same year, he purchased a 12% share in Brighton & Hove Albion Football Club, which he has supported since moving to Brighton in the 1980s.
 In June 2013, Cook opened the Big Beach Cafe in Hove in a property previously owned by Heather Mills, and worked there during the COVID-19 lockdowns.
 He sold the cafe in November 2025, saying he no longer had time to run it as his business partner was retiring.
-Cook also owned a Japanese restaurant in Brighton, Oki-Nami, and the Spotted Pig, a Michelin-starred gastropub in New York City that closed in 2016.
+Cook also owned a Japanese restaurant in Brighton, Oki-Nami, and co-owned the Spotted Pig, a Michelin-starred gastropub in New York City that closed in 2016.
 He collects objects bearing the smiley symbol, and in 2019 he curated a smiley exhibition in Lisbon with the Portuguese artist Vhils.